jmattner/dotfiles/README.md

 - new colorscheme
 - mini statusline
-- re-add othe lsp configs
+- re-add other lsp configs
 - mason ensure-installed type config
 - get peek working with webview in terminal?
 - update markdownlint with siblingsonly = true to fix MD024 errors